 - c.
 Provision for indirect expenses to settle pending claims in accordance with the provisions of IFRS 4, the provisions for pending claims also incorporate a provision for indirect claim settlement expenses. - e) That part of the commission and other acquisition expenses that relates to unearned premiums in retention is carried forward to subsequent reporting periods as deferred acquisition costs.
 These expenses are computed, for each individual sector, as the lower of the actual expenses incurred, or a percentage of the unearned premiums (according to the standard rates stipulated by the Supervision Regulations). - f) The total amount of the subrogated claims in the balance sheet does not exceed the amount which, in the opinion of management, is collectible.
+The amount includes actuarial calculations based on past experience.

-t.
-Insurance contracts (continued):
+T. Insurance contracts (continued):